Classic, creamy rice pudding! Boiled rice with milk, egg, brown sugar, cinnamon, vanilla, and raisins.

 1 Cook the rice in milk: In a medium-sized, heavy-bottomed saucepan, bring the milk, rice and salt to a boil over high heat.
 Reduce heat to low and simmer partially covered until the rice is tender, about 20-25 minutes.
 Stir frequently to prevent the rice from sticking to the bottom of the pan.

 2 Mix egg and brown sugar, temper with rice mixture: In a small mixing bowl, whisk together egg and brown sugar until well mixed.
 Add a half cup of the hot rice mixture to the egg mixture, a tablespoon at a time, vigorously whisking to incorporate.

 3 Add tempered egg mixture back to rice mixture: Add egg mixture back into the saucepan of rice and milk and stir, on low heat, for 5 to 10 minutes, until thickened, or about 160°F (71°C).

 Be careful not to have the mixture come to a boil at this point or it will curdle.
-Stir in the vanilla.
-Remove from heat and stir in the raisins and cinnamon.
+Remove from heat and stir in the vanilla, raisins, and cinnamon.

 Serve warm or cold.